Alaska, Maryland, and North Dakota are the friendliest states to local retailers on Black Friday

 - Maine, up 76%

 Across the board, looks like Alaska’s local retailer are the biggest winners during the holiday sales rush, at least on the top days.

 If you run a small shop, take advantage of the holiday shopping spree and make some money!
 Use this analysis to plan promotions and staffing to make the most of it.
 If you have some big success, let us know about it and we’ll profile you on our blog.
 Reach out at firstname.lastname@example.org.

 Did you enjoy “Alaska, Maryland, and North Dakota are the friendliest states to local retailers on Black Friday”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement